 Humoresque August 13, 2016

-There’s a moment in Humoresque in which the camera holds an uncomfortably intimate, delectably smoldering, close-up on the face of Joan Crawford.
-In this moment, her love interest in the film, the much younger John Garfield, is playing first violin in a prestigious symphony, his passion seeping out of the romantic strings of the instrument.
+There’s a moment in Humoresque where the camera holds an uncomfortably intimate close-up on the face of Joan Crawford.
+In this moment, her love interest in the film, the much-younger John Garfield, is playing first violin in a prestigious symphony, his passion seeping out of the romantic strings of the instrument.
 The audience is enthralled by his playing, gaping at him as if he were a descendant of a godly musical figure.
 But Crawford’s Helen, the forty-something mentor of Garfield’s aspiring musician Paul, reacts as though the music soaking the room is something akin to seduction.
-In euphoria, she closes her eyes, her palmetto eyelashes accenting her emotion; her shiny lips widen ever so slightly, her ecstasy deep-seated and vulnerably palpable.
+In euphoria, she closes her eyes, her palmetto eyelashes accenting her emotion; her shiny lips widen ever so slightly, her ecstasy deep-seated and palpable.
 Helen loves Paul; his playing touches her sensually in ways his hands cannot.
-Something in her knows that this flurry of tune is the closest she’ll ever come to an adoration requited.
+Something in her knows that this flurry of a tune is the closest she’ll ever come to an adoration requited.

 But after attending a ritzy party with his friend (and confidant) Sid (Oscar Levant), an extraordinary pianist, he comes into contact with Helen Wright (Crawford), a wealthy socialite who goes through men excessively and unremittingly.
 She’s on her third marriage, to a wrinkled intellectual (Paul Cavanagh) this time around, but that doesn’t stop her from partaking in several affairs.
 Because she’s a seductress capable of getting nearly anything she wants, Helen sets her sights on Paul more for a good lay than for his talent.